xulabs/modeling/README.md

-# This repository collects our work on subcellular organization modelling
+# This repository collects our work on cryo-electron tomography derived integrative subcellular organization modelling